yesimviolet/violets-Space-Marine-1-mod-tools/README.md

 # violet-s-Space-Marine-1-mod-tools
 Some tools I have made for Space Marine One modding alongside a couple original tools from santos and Copernicus aka cope With some improvements

+## To download the tools click code and download zip

-To enable mods on Space Marine 1
+## To enable mods on Space Marine 1
 1. go to steam Right click Space Marine 1
 2. click Properties
 3. Go to Launch options and input -usepreview And mods will be enabled and it will disable multiplayer when you are using mods (Still trying to figure out some sort of way to play multiplayer with mods)